elibs/ebash/doc/index.md

 Bash is the ideal language of choice for writing low-level shell scripts and tools requiring direct shell access invoking simple shell commands on a system for a number of reasons:

 * Prolific.
-Already installed on nearly every UNIX machine, minimizing dependencies, install complexity and size.
+Installed on every UNIX machine, minimizing dependencies, install complexity and size.
-* Extremely lightweight with low memory and CPU requirements suitable for appliances and embedded systems.
+* Lightweight with low memory and CPU requirements suitable for appliances and embedded systems.
-* Ideal for tasks involving running shell commands as it is native, and **far** simpler than in higher level languages.
+* Ideal for tasks running shell commands as it is native, and simpler than in higher level languages.

 ## Why _ebash_